weecology/Retriever.jl/docs/src/tutorial.md

 ## Tutorial

-The Retriever has both build-in and recipe scripts.
+The Retriever has both built-in and recipe scripts.
-The Retriever's build-in scripts as part of the installation.
+The Retriever's built-in scripts as part of the installation.
-The Retriever recipes are 3rd party scripts(datasets) from data package owners.
+Each recipe provides the information to retriever on how to install a dataset.
+Recipes are contributed by a variety of users including data owners, data users, and the Retriever maintainers.

 Get list of all the available datasets in Retriever.